Assistance programs Bossier Parish.

 All of these groups are interested in helping the low income and less fortunate people and families in need in the surrounding Haughton area.
 The organization can assist with rent funds, money for paying a mortgage, utility bill assistance, providing free food, food baskets at Thanksgiving and at Christmas and food packages as needed throughout the year.
 Call 318-949-1000.
 Or learn more on ACTION assistance programs.

-Bossier Office of Community Services is a private, non-profit organization that can direct low income and working poor people to grant and assistance programs.
+Bossier Office of Community Services is a private, non-profit organization that can direct low income and working poor people to grant as well as assistance programs.
 Examples from the community action agency can include government programs like SNAP food stamps or LIHEAP low income energy bill assistance.
 Also get information on state of Louisiana and federal government health and medical care programs such as Medicaid.

 The location serves as the parishes non-profit community action agency as well.
 Other resources are offered to help people overcome poverty, and they include CSBG Emergency Rent Grants, medications, and applications for day care of Head Start.
 The homeless may also access security deposit assistance or get to use local Bossier emergency homeless shelters that give people a place to sleep for the night.